run Documentation

 - Inline: concise single-line commands

-dev() cargo run fmt() cargo fmt - Block: multi-line bodies without trailing backslashes
+dev() cargo run fmt() cargo fmt build-release() cargo build --release - Block: multi-line bodies without trailing backslashes

 ci() { echo "Running CI..." cargo fmt -- --check cargo clippy cargo test } functionkeyword: optional; bothbuild()andfunction build()are accepted.